carolxgl/TreeLibrary/QuercusRobur.md

 **Conservation:** [Least concern (IUCN, last assessed 2017)](https://www.iucnredlist.org/species/63532/3126467)

-These tree species can live more than 1000 years, most of the times it only starts producing seeds when it has reached 50 years of age.
+This tree species can live more than 1000 years and most of the times it only starts producing seeds when it has reached 50 years of age.
 The _zomereik_ flowers in May and, by October the acorns are ripen and ready to be eaten and dispersed by rodents, birds and sometimes trough water.

 __USES:__